Army of Condé

 The Army of Condé (Armée de Condé) was a French field army during the French Revolutionary Wars.
 One of several émigré field armies, it was the only one to survive the War of the First Coalition; others had been formed by the Comte d'Artois (brother of King Louis XVI) and Mirabeau-Tonneau.
 The émigré armies were formed by aristocrats and nobles who had fled from the violence in France after the August Decrees.
-The army was commanded by Louis Joseph de Bourbon, Prince de Condé, the cousin of Louis XVI of France.
-Among its members were Condé's grandson, the Duc d'Enghien and the two sons of Louis XVI's younger brother, the Comte d'Artois, and so the army was sometimes also called the Princes' Army.
+The army was commanded by Louis Joseph de Bourbon, Prince de Condé, the cousin of Louis XVI.
+Among its members were Condé's grandson the Duc d'Enghien, and the two sons of the Comte d'Artois, and so the army was sometimes also called the Princes' Army.

 Financial difficulties forced Condé to appeal to foreign courts for support.
-Although the Army fought in conjunction with the Austrian army, many of the generals in Habsburg service distrusted Louis Joseph and policy makers in Vienna considered the army and its officers unreliable.
+Although the Army of Condé fought in conjunction with the Austrian army, many of the generals in Habsburg service distrusted Louis Joseph, and policy makers in Vienna considered the army and its officers unreliable.
 Furthermore, conflicting goals of the French royalists and the Habsburgs frequently placed Louis Joseph at odds with the Habsburg military leadership.

 Composition of the army

 Other than the princes, it also included many young aristocrats such as the Duc de Richelieu, the Duc de Blacas and Chateaubriand, the Duc de Choiseul, the Comte de Langéron, the Comte de Damas, the Comte de Montlosier and the Vicomte de Bonald.
 The insistence of the officers on the same pay to which they were entitled in France created problems for their funders, which included Spain, Portugal, and Naples, and Britain, and finally, Russia.
 The British funded the army the longest, from 1795 to 1797, and again, in 1799 until its dissolution in 1801.

-Originally about 25,000 men, the size of the prince's army varied, depending in great part upon the demands placed upon it, but also on the funding available.
-By the end of 1792, the force had 5,000 men.
-After recruiting in 1796, in the cities of Mainz and Mannheim, and in the Swiss cantons, it could call on 10,000 men, under the pay of Britain.
+Originally about 25,000 men, the size of the Princes' Army fluctuated with casualties and available funds.
+By the end of 1792, the force had shrunk to 5,000 men.
+After recruiting in 1796, in Mainz, Mannheim, and the Swiss cantons, it could call on 10,000 men, under the pay of Britain.